cathrinaumali/shoply-app/README.md

 **Shoply** - Shop simply for amazing products at unbeatable prices

-A modern, responsive e-commerce web application built with Next.js 14, TypeScript, and Tailwind CSS.
+A modern, responsive e-commerce web application built with Next.js 15, React 19, TypeScript, and Tailwind CSS v4.

 ---